Sinister Six: Ends of the Earth

-Marvel NOW!'s Sinister Six
+Marvel NOW!s Sinister Six

-As part of the Marvel NOW! event, the Superior Spider-Man (Doctor Octopus's mind in Peter Parker's body) encounters a new Sinister Six consisting of Boomerang, Overdrive, the Shocker, the Speed Demon, the Living Brain and the female Beetle that previously fought Captain America and the Black Widow.
+As part of the Marvel NOW! event, the Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) encounters a new Sinister Six consisting of Boomerang, Overdrive, Shocker, Speed Demon, Living Brain, and the female Beetle that previously fought Captain America and the Black Widow.
 The group of villains attacks Horizon Labs, but the Superior Spider-Man defeats them, using a power-dampening field to disable their equipment.
 He is preparing to kill Boomerang when the still-living consciousness of Peter Parker stops him.
-Otto gives the villains to the NYPD and EMTs upon their arrival.
+Otto gives the villains to the NYPD and the EMTs upon their arrival.

-This version of the Sinister Six (minus the Living Brain) appears in its own series Superior Foes of Spider-Man.
+This version of the Sinister Six (minus the Living Brain) then appears in its own series The Superior Foes of Spider-Man.
 The Sinister Six later assaulted the Owl's base.
 Overdrive and the Speed Demon were captured by the Owl and interrogated.
-The Beetle tried to blackmail the Owl into releasing them, while covertly dialing for back-up.
+The Beetle tried to blackmail the Owl into releasing them while covertly dialing for back-up.
 Unimpressed, the Owl got ready to execute her when reinforcements arrived in the form of Tombstone (who was revealed to be the Beetle's father).
 At one point to steal valuables from the Chameleon, including a portrait of Doctor Doom, the Sinister Six allied with the Owl, where they expand the group into a "Sinister Sixteen".
-Besides Boomerang, the Beetle, Overdrive, the Owl, and the Speed Demon, the group consists of the Armadillo, the Bi-Beast, the Clown, the Cyclone, the Human Fly, the Kangaroo, Man Mountain Marko, Mirage, Scorcher, Shriek, the Spot and the Squid.
-The team eventually broke up after Boomerang had thoroughly screwed everyone over, including himself.
+Besides Boomerang, the Beetle, Overdrive, Owl, and Speed Demon, the group consists of Armadillo, Bi-Beast, Clown, Cyclone, Human Fly, Kangaroo, Man Mountain Marko, Mirage, Scorcher, Shriek, Spot, and Squid.
+The team eventually broke up after Boomerang had thoroughly screwed over everyone, including himself.